 - Feelings of trauma and stress brought up by the holidays or people you see during this time

-Work to Reduce Your Risk of Exposure to Triggers
+Work to Reduce Holiday Addiction Relapse Triggers

-Learn That the Holidays May Mean Saying No
+Accept That the Holidays May Mean Saying No

-Reach Out for Support
+Reach Out for Support to Prevent Addiction Relapse

-Another important way for you to reduce the risk during the holidays is simply to focus on what you’ve accomplished.
-Look at how much you’ve gone through, how many therapy sessions you’ve had, and how many changes you’ve made to heal.
-When you focus on all you’ve done, and tell others about it, that can help you stay on the right path.
+Another important way to reduce risk during the holidays is simply to focus on what you have accomplished.
+Look at how much you have gone through, how many therapy sessions you have had, and how many changes you have made to heal.
+When you focus on all you have done and tell others about it, that can help you stay on the right path.
 This is always a good time to reach out to help others, too.
 Visit your treatment center or other local recovery programs to find out if you can help out by mentoring someone.